 solar noon: The time of day when the sun is highest in the sky.
 This is not always the same as 12 o'clock, because of daylight savings time and time zones.
 If the sunrise was exactly at 8am and sun set exactly at 8pm, then solar noon would be the same as 12 noon.

 voltage: Electric potential.
 A difference in charge between two points in a circuit.

-- A New Angle on PV Efficiency - Students explore the effect of changing the angle of a small PV panel on its electrical current output.
+- A New Angle on Photovoltaic Solar Panel Efficiency - Students explore the effect of changing the angle of a small PV panel on its electrical current output.
 Using multimeters, students measure and graph the current generated at different angles.

 The energy output of a photovoltaic (PV) panel changes based on the angle between the PV panel and the sun.
 The angle at which the sun hits a PV panel determines its efficiency and is what engineers use in the design of an efficient PV array for a specific location.

 Solar tracking systems designed by engineers help optimize the amount of sunlight that hits a photovoltaic panel over time (day, month, year).
 One example is SunPower Corporation — a German company that creates photovoltaic power systems — that designed a PV power plant with an east-west single-axis tracking system.
 That means that the panels rotate from east to west throughout the day to follow the sun and optimize panel efficiency.
 Because of this tracking system, these panels produce 30% more power than they would if they were fixed facing south.

 Whether a panel is fixed in one direction or integrated with a single- or double-axis tracking system, it is important to know the location of the sun throughout the year and the effect that the angle of sunlight hitting the panel has on its overall efficiency.

 Discussion Questions: Ask a few discussion questions to get students to think about the upcoming lesson.
 After soliciting answers, explain that these questions will be answered during the lesson.

 - What is the best direction for a PV panel to face?